Monument Hill & Kreische Brewery State Historic Sites

 A unique Painted Churches Tour is available to the south of the park in the countryside toward Schulenberg and Flatonia, featuring authentic 19th-century European style churches from German, Czech, and other similar cultures.
 Printed information is available from the park office or from the Schulenberg Chamber of Commerce.

 The town of La Grange has many fine old buildings (including some that Mr. Kreische built) available for tour, and a real courthouse square, featuring an 1890s architecturally significant courthouse building.
 A large monument to the heroes of the Dawson and Mier expeditions is located on the courthouse lawn, and in one corner of the square is the Muster Oak, where Captain Nicholas Dawson and the men of his expedition gathered to ride to their fates at the battle at Salado Creek in San Antonio in 1842.
 Since that time, through eight wars and conflicts, Fayette County men have joined military service under this tree.
-An impressive and historical old stone jail building at 171 South Main St., one block south of the square, houses the La Grange Area Chamber of Commerce.
+An impressive and historical old stone jail building at 171 South Main St., one block south of the square, houses the La Grange Visitor's Bureau.
 Additional information can be obtained on amenities, overnight lodging, shopping, and sightseeing opportunities at their office.
-Their telephone is (979) 968-5756.
-Ask about the old historical cemetery or countywide tours that are being developed through the Chamber's office.
+Their telephone is (979) 968-3017.
+Ask about the old historical cemetery or historic district tours that are being developed through the Visitor's Bureau office.
 Do not miss La Grange's bakeries and restaurants, serving traditional and ethnic foods and pastries, as well as plain, good food.
-The park has standing partnerships through the Chamber of Commerce office with many businesses, and will be pleased to work with you or your group to contribute information for package tours both at the park and in the surrounding communities.
+The park has standing partnerships with many businesses, and will be pleased to work with you or your group to contribute information for package tours both at the park and in the surrounding communities.

 The communities of Round Top and Winedale are nearby, with German and English 19th century museums and buildings available for viewing.
 Washington-on-the-Brazos State Historic Site is within driving distance, with a common theme of Texas Independence.